JuliaSavchenko/juliasavchenko/README.md

 Hey there!
 My name is Julia Savchenko ✨

-I'm an enthusiastic frontend developer who's all about front-end technologies and loves diving into logical challenges!
+I'm an enthusiastic Frontend developer who's all about front-end technologies and loves diving into logical challenges!

 --------------------------------------------------------------------------------------------------------------